U.S. regulators to require reporting on crashes involving driver assistance systems like Tesla Autopilot

 The systems have come under scrutiny as companies have increasingly put them in the hands of drivers and deployed them on public roads.
 Uber halted its self-driving vehicle program after one of its SUVs struck and killed a 49-year-old woman pushing a bike across a road in 2018.

 And Tesla has come under scrutiny for crashes involving Autopilot, its driver-assistance system that includes features allowing cars to navigate from highway on-ramp to off-ramp, along with detecting stop signs and traffic lights, and automatically parking and summoning the vehicles.
+In one case, a Tesla operating in Autopilot mode plowed into the side of a tractor-trailer, killing the driver.
+The National Transportation Safety Board said the case involved overreliance on the driver-assistance features.

 NHTSA says it has examined more than two dozen incidents involving Autopilot.